20 Other Ways to Say “Please Let Me Know Your Thoughts” (With Examples)

 • How would you enhance this approach?

-See also 20 Other Ways to Say "Please Confirm Receipt of This Email" (With Examples)
+See also 20 Other Ways to Say "The Text States" (With Examples)

 1. “I’d value your perspective on this.”